kinshuk-jain/kyc/README.md

 ### Production Requirements
-- Python 3.7 or higher
+- Python 3.7+
-- Python server behind nginx (provides a lot of features like SSL termination, compression, rate limiting, etc that we do not need to implement ourselves)
+- Python server behind nginx (provides a lot of features like SSL termination, compression, rate limiting, HTTP/2.0 etc that we do not need to implement ourselves)
 - Linux kernel version 4.5+